pocomane/brewed-in-the-apocalypse/bita.md

 # World reaction moves

-__Tell imminent troubles__ - when you, the scenarist, asked to all the protagonists in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the protagonist new things to react to.
+__Tell imminent troubles__ - when you, the scenarist, asked to all the protagonists with a PC in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the PC new things to react to.
 You can introduce such elements playing as an NPC.

-Some clues are in the relative section, if you use them, always leave to the protagonists the possibility to react.

 If you think the situation is already complex, you can do a __Describe the scene__ move instead.